Graduate Nurses and Midwives

 Will I have to complete rotations during my Graduate year?

 Many of the Graduate Nurse/Midwife positions with Darling Downs Health do not involve a rotation.
 There are however Rural facilities that rotate their Graduate Nurses through different clinical and on occasion, near geographical areas.
 You will be advised on confirmation of location if rotation is to occur.

 Is accommodation provided at the different facilities at Darling Downs Health?

 Accommodation is not provided for Graduate Nurses by Darling Downs Health.
 We can assist in some aspects of applying for accommodation.

 Graduate Nurses/Midwives at Darling Downs Health will be supplied with professional attire in line with Queensland Health Human Resources Policy C68 Uniforms for Nurses and Midwives.

 How many uniforms will I receive and how?

 Uniforms are allocated according to your Full Time Equivalent (FTE) Hours.
 A uniform request is completed by you and signed/processed by your DON/NUM.
 Uniforms are delivered to your workplace for collection.

 Formal letter of offer

 Your initial position offer with Darling Downs Health will be via email.
-After all recruitment documentation is processed by Recruitment a written Letter of Offer will be mailed to you.
-A letter of offer cannot be generated until Darling Downs Health has received a certified copy of your qualifications (either Certificate or Official Transcript) advising that you have completed your studies.
+After all recruitment documentation is processed a written Letter of Offer will be mailed to you.
+A Letter of Offer cannot be generated until Darling Downs Health has received a certified copy of your qualifications e.g. (Official Academic Transcript and AHPRA Registration)